LukasMarckmiller/escalation-ctf/README.md

 # CTF challenge powered by Docker
 This Repository contains a web challenge with a user token and a Linux privilege escalation challenge with a root token.
-<br>This challenge is part of the Hacker Contest at the TU Darmstadt 2021.
+<br>This challenge was part of the Hacker Contest at the TU Darmstadt 2021.

 ## Install
 1. Download the **Git Large File Storage** extension from [here](https://git-lfs.github.com/).
 Install with ```git lfs install```